 - You can establish relations between objects at runtime.

 Relations with Other Patterns

-Chain of Responsibility passes a request sequentially along a dynamic chain of potential receivers until one of them handles a request.
+- Chain of Responsibility passes a request sequentially along a dynamic chain of potential receivers until one of them handles it.

-The main goal of the Mediator pattern is to elimintate mutual dependencies between a set of system components.
-All components become dependent from a single mediator object instead.
-On the other hand, the goal of the Observer is to establish dynamic one-way connections between objects, where some objects act as subordinates of others.
+The primary goal of Mediator is to eliminate mutual dependencies among a set of system components.
+Instead, these components become dependent on a single mediator object.
+The goal of Observer is to establish dynamic one-way connections between objects, where some objects act as subordinates of others.

-But the Mediator pattern can be implemented in different way, where all the components are permanently linked to the same mediator object.
-This implementation won’t look as Observer but still be a case of the Mediator pattern.
+When you’re confused, remember that you can implement the Mediator pattern in other ways.
+For example, you can permanently link all the components to the same mediator object.
+This implementation won’t resemble Observer but will still be an instance of the Mediator pattern.

-Now imagine another program where all the components become publishers and allow dynamic connections with each other.
-There won’t be a central mediator object, but rather distribute system of observers.
+Now imagine a program where all components have become publishers, allowing dynamic connections between each other.
+There won’t be a centralized mediator object, only a distributed set of observers.